-The vCenter Single Sign-On Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.
+The vCenter Server Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.

 STS Certificate Duration and Expiration

-A fresh installation of vSphere 7.0 Update 1 and later creates an STS certificate with a duration of 10 years.
-When an STS certificate is close to expiring, a vCenter Server alarm warns you starting at 90 days once per week, and then daily when seven days away.
+A fresh installation of vSphere 7.0 Update 1 and later creates an STS signing certificate with a duration of 10 years.
+When an STS signing certificate is close to expiring, an alarm warns you starting at 90 days once per week, and then daily when seven days away.